TEAtech-TBKs/single-page-cv/README.md

 # Single Page CV

-A single-page CV built using semantic HTML as part of the roadmap.sh frontend projects.
+A single-page CV built using semantic HTML as part of a frontend project.

 ## Features
 - Semantic HTML structure